 PEO1:Domain Knowledge:Graduates will have the fundamental knowledge of mathematics, science, economics and computing and in-depth knowledge in Civil Engineering concepts through theoretical, laboratory and project based experiences so as to design, develop and solve engineering problems.

-PE04:Professional Citizenship:Graduates will have ability to organize and present information, to write and speak well, work effectively with strong organizational skills in multidisciplinary teams on team-based engineering projects and practice ethics and have a sense of social responsibility.
+PEO3:Professional Citizenship:Graduates will have ability to organize and communicate effectively in multidisciplinary engineering projects through lifelong learning, practice ethics with a sense of social responsibility.

 A student will be able to